 Now you know all about how cool it is to have a chatbot for customer service.

-However, you might think: are there any big brands that are actively using AI bots?
+However, you might think: are there any big brands that are actively using AI customer service bots?
 And the answer is yes!

 Here are some examples of popular brands’ chatbot use cases.

 The Sephora chatbot is trained to give customers makeup recommendations, tutorials, and tips regarding their cosmetics.
 It’s called Ora and the bot is dedicated to millennials.
 This AI chatbot for customer service is available 24/7 to answer support questions about the frequent shopper points, product availability, order tracking, and more.
 It also readily provides product reviews and ratings to help you with your shopping.

-Starbucks customer service chatbot allows users to simplify the process of ordering.
-The bot guides the customer through all the steps of placing an order either via text or voice.
+Starbucks customer service chatbot allows users to simplify the process of ordering their drink.
+How?
+The bot guides the shopper through the steps of placing an order either via text or voice.
 It supports natural language processing, completes the payment process with the linked credit card or gift card, and sends a request to a nearby coffee shop to be made.
 Once the drink is ready for pickup, the customer service AI chatbot sends a notification to the client.

 Chatbots seem to be a logical solution to ensure a great level of customer experience when it comes to taxi providers like Lyft.
-Their chatbot allows users to request a ride, track the driver, and see the picture of the car and its license plate.
+This chatbot customer service allows users to request a ride, track the driver, and see the picture of the car and its license plate.
 It even helps with customer service questions and deals with complaints, which allows shoppers to get their issues solved quicker, without the need to deal with a customer support number.

 How to build a customer service chatbot?